The Local Plan is the key planning document for North Norfolk, and this is your chance to influence its content and get involved in local planning

 Regulation 19 Consultation

-A six week period of public consultation on the Proposed Submission Version Local Plan begins Monday 17 January until Monday 28 February.
+A final period of public consultation on the Proposed Submission Version Local Plan is currently underway.
+We have extended the closing date to 7 March 2022.

 How to respond